CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Leslie Moonves - CBS Corp.

 It's still a little too early.
 We're still looking at pilots.
 We haven't even had our first scheduling meeting.
-You know, I sort of have an idea of three or four other shows that are going to be slotted in there.
+I have an idea of three or four of the shows that are going to be slotted in there.
 But generally speaking, Doug, the amount that we're spending is usually not up very much.
 It's usually low singles, and we're able to recoup that revenue.
 So it's not at all a concern.

 Doug Mitchelson - UBS Securities LLC

 And the last question for me, just help with the U.S. syndication market.
-You mentioned in the press release, putting several shows into syndication later in the year.
-We have gotten some feedback occasionally that the U.S. scatter market – syndication market is a little spotty.
+You mentioned in the press release putting several shows into syndication later in the year.
+We've gotten some feedback occasionally that the U.S. scatter market – syndication market is a little spotty.
 I think on this call you've mentioned it's healthy.
 I just was hoping for more details on the health of the U.S. syndication market right now.

 Joseph R. Ianniello - CBS Corp.

-Look, Doug, I just think again we're talking about off-network premium content, first-cycle availabilities, and if you're one of the hundreds of cable networks out there, looking for that kind of premium, this is where we fish.
+Look, Doug, I just think again we're talking about off-network premium content, first-cycle availabilities, and if you're one of the hundreds of cable networks out there looking for that kind of premium, this is where we fish.
 And so we're feeling very good about that because again just go back to the business model of what they need.
 They have very healthy margins, but that stability in scheduling that gives them advertising revenue opportunities, gives them affiliate fee opportunities.
-So there are a lot of cable networks, they talk about originals because that's the sexy thing to do.
-But their bread and butter is still off-network premium content, and guess what, we have three top shows come to market later this year.
+So there are a lot of cable network.
+They talk about originals because that's the sexy thing to do.
+But their bread and butter is still off-network premium content, and guess what, we have three top shows coming to market later this year.

 Doug Mitchelson - UBS Securities LLC